Site last updated: Monday, August 17, 2026

 CERTA was hired in the autumn of 2022 to demolish the former AK Steel Plant #2.
 An equipment leak allowed large amounts of hydraulic fluid, which was being used to try to clean the plant floor, to seep into a floor drain, then into nearby Connoquenessing Creek.

 It’s not whether CERTA co-owners Kris Bamberger, of Florida, and Jacob Bamberger deliberately polluted the nearby creek that dictates if the charges are appropriate.
-Regardless of how the contaminant entered the creek, it could have caused a lot of damaged.
+Regardless of how the contaminant entered the creek, it could have caused a lot of damage.

 The release of dangerous chemicals can have a domino effect on the environment.